Documentation Index

 - Revoked delegations MUST immediately fail verification

-- In-flight settlements at the time of revocation MAY complete if the Stripe PaymentIntent has already been confirmed
+- In-flight settlements at the time of revocation MAY complete if the PSP PaymentIntent has already been confirmed

 8.6 Session Key Security